75andre40/HypeStack/README.md

 Note that this is not a complete software, and so, there are many bugs in both programs and unfinished features that we planned.
-If you are using our software for your needs, please credit us or change the company logo/name.
+If you are using our software for your needs, please credit us.

 !!THE WHOLE PROJECT WAS MADE IN PORTUGUESE!
 DON'T ASK ME TO TRANSLATE OR MODIFY IT!!